 Necropsies on the deceased whales did not reveal any significant initial findings, though they did have empty stomachs, indicating their health may have been compromised.
 Scientists were awaiting the results of pathology tests to see whether there was any evidence of disease.
 According to NOAA, pilot whales have been known to carry the morbillivirus, which can cause skin lesions, pneumonia, brain and other infections.

-A Coast Guard flyover Friday morning spotted only seven whales swimming in 12 to 14 feet of water.
+A Coast Guard flyover Friday morning spotted only seven whales.
 Two others that appeared to be closer to shore turned out to be dolphins, Mase said.

 The larger group of whales could not be located.

-But by Friday afternoon, Mase said the seven whales had joined a larger group of 20 heading south and inshore, in about 10 to 12 feet of water.
+But by Friday afternoon, Mase said the seven whales had joined a larger group of 20 heading south and inshore.
 There is no land in the immediate vicinity for them to beach themselves, she said.

 On Wednesday, wildlife workers formed a semi-circle around the whales and used anchor chains to bang against their boats and try to herd the whales out of the shallow waters near the remote Everglades beach where they were found.
 Mase said it was unlikely they would move forward with herding efforts again.